rettenbs/SWE/README.md

 --------------------
 * Kernel timing can be enabled by uncommenting a #define statement in ./src/WE_WavePropagationBlockCuda.cu

 * Returned timing data is aggregate (not average) time over 20 executions of a kernel, measured in microseconds.
-These timings wrap around kernel executions and include the overhead of initializing the kernels
+The code for these timings are wrapped around the call to the kernels, thus also measuring the overhead of kernel initialization.

 * Timing mode breaks the simulation, since it runs many implementations of the same kernel